cj-mills/fastai-to-unity-tutorial/README.md

 ## Tutorial Links

-[Part 1](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-1/): Part 1 covers training and exporting a model.
+[Part 1](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-1/): Train an image classifier using the fastai library and export it to ONNX.

-[Part 2](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-2/): Part 2 covers implementing a trained model in a Unity project.
+[Part 2](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-2/): Classify images in a Unity project with the Barracuda inference library.

-[Part 3](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-3/): Part 3 covers building a Unity project to run in a web browser and hosting it using GitHub Pages.
+[Part 3](https://christianjmills.com/posts/fastai-to-unity-tutorial/part-3/): Build a Unity project as a WebGL application and host it using GitHub Pages.

-[Follow-up 1](https://christianjmills.com/posts/fastai-libtorch-unity-tutorial/part-1/): This follow-up tutorial series covers creating a LibTorch plugin for the Unity game engine.
+[Follow-up 1](https://christianjmills.com/posts/fastai-libtorch-unity-tutorial/part-1/): Creating a LibTorch plugin for the Unity game engine.